kalaspuff/stockholm/README.md

 #### `from stockholm import Currency`
 Currencies to monetary amounts can be specified using either currencies built with the `stockholm.Currency` metaclasses or simply by specifying the currency ticker as a string (for example `"SEK"` or `"EUR"`) when creating a new `Money` object.

 Currencies using the `stockholm.Currency` metaclasses can hold additional options, such as default number of decimals in string output.
-Note that the amounts are usually never behind the scenes and uses the same precision and backend as `Decimal` values and can as well be interchangable with such values.
+Note that the amounts behind the scenes actually uses the same precision and backend as `Decimal` values and can as well be interchangable with such values, as such they are way more exact to do calculations with than floating point values.

 ## Installation with `pip`